C.J. Abrams Player Props: Nationals vs. Padres

-C.J.
-Abrams -- slugging .514 in his past 10 games -- will be in action for the Washington Nationals against the San Diego Padres June 24 at 8:40 PM ET.
+On Sunday, C.J.
+Abrams (.444 slugging percentage in past 10 games, including one home run) and the Washington Nationals face the San Diego Padres, whose starting pitcher will be Seth Lugo.
+First pitch is at 4:10 PM ET.

-He collected two extra-base hits in his last game (2-for-4 with two doubles and an RBI) against the Padres.
+He had a hitless performance in his most recent game (0-for-4) against the Padres.

 C.J.
 Abrams Game Info & Props vs. the Padres